dbt-labs/corp/handbook/policies_and_training.md

 - Plan meetings thoughtfully and in advance.
     - To maximize cost savings, flights should be booked 10 days or more and hotels booked 7 days or more from the travel date.
-- **Book with Navan:** All business travel (including flight, hotel, rail and rental car) must be booked through Navan.
+- **Book with Navan:** All business travel (including flight, hotel, rail and rental car) must be booked through Navan which can be accessed through Okta or [here](https://app.tripactions.com/app/).

 [Book Travel](https://www.notion.so/Book-Travel-9953198a0c37487db7dfda2c76b6b7e9)